MoatLab/FEMU/meson/docs/markdown/Dependencies.md

 ## Zlib

-Zlib ships with pkg-config and cmake support, but on some operating systems (windows, macOs, FreeBSD, dragonflybsd), it is provided as part of the base operating system without pkg-config support.
+Zlib ships with pkg-config and cmake support, but on some operating systems (windows, macOs, FreeBSD, dragonflybsd, android), it is provided as part of the base operating system without pkg-config support.
 The new System finder can be used on these OSes to link with the bundled version.